OpenTermsArchive/contrib-versions/Facebook/Terms of Service.md

 14.  **Amendments**

-    1. We can change this Statement if we provide you notice (by posting the change on the Facebook Site Governance Page) and an opportunity to comment.
-To get notice of any future changes to this Statement, visit our Facebook Site Governance Page and "like" the Page.
+    1. Unless we make a change for legal or administrative reasons, or to correct an inaccurate statement, we will provide you with seven (7) days notice (for example, by posting the change on the Facebook Site Governance Page) and an opportunity to comment on changes to this Statement.
+You can also visit our Facebook Site Governance Page and "like" the Page to get updates about changes to this Statement.
-    2. For changes to sections 7, 8, 9, and 11 (sections relating to payments, application developers, website operators, and advertisers), we will give you a minimum of three days notice.
-For all other changes we will give you a minimum of seven days notice.
-Comments to proposed changes will be made on the Facebook Site Governance Page.
-    3. If more than 7,000 users post a substantive comment on a particular proposed change, we will also give you the opportunity to participate in a vote in which you will be provided alternatives.
-The vote shall be binding on us if more than 30% of all active registered users as of the date of the notice vote.
-    4. If we make changes to policies referenced in or incorporated by this Statement, we may provide notice on the Site Governance Page.
+    2. If we make changes to policies referenced in or incorporated by this Statement, we may provide notice on the Site Governance Page.
-    5. We can make changes for legal or administrative reasons, or to correct an inaccurate statement, upon notice without opportunity to comment.
-    6. Your continued use of Facebook following changes to our terms constitutes your acceptance of our amended terms.
+    3. Your continued use of Facebook following changes to our terms constitutes your acceptance of our amended terms.

 15.  **Termination**